tytydraco/yessleep/out/We_Prayed_to_the_Wrong_god.md

 Now let me tell you about my god and my girl because they’re intertwined in this religion of mine.

 When I was thirteen, about four years ago, we had a special ceremony with our youth group.
 All of our youth group were driven by van to one of the temples.
 The churches are easy to find but the temples -where the real power is- they’re hard to find.
 This one was out in a cornfield, isolated and alone.
 It was not a grand thing and was closer in appearance to a shack in the woods than a grand cathedral.
+Cows grazed in the grass in front of it.
+Oh, cows those poor, poor cows.
+I’ll never look at them the same again.

 We exited the bus to go to the temple in a silent single file line; talking without permission was an offense that resulted in physical punishment.
 We shivered in the rough wind and the cold drizzle of rain.
 Most of us kept our heads down to avoid the gaze of the high cornstalks.
 Silence was demanded but fear was allowed so our single-file scurried and shook all the way to the temple.